pashkinzon/mindfulbird/README.md

-# Introduction to the Online Therapist Database Project
+# Mindful Bird - SQL Database Project

 In an ever-changing world, where stress and emotional challenges can be overwhelming, mental health and counseling services play a pivotal role in supporting individuals' well-being.
 To cater to the growing demand for accessible therapeutic assistance,